 Take a look at this article, which was once featured on the front page of HN, titled, “The best programmers are the quickest to Google.”
 The focus is basically that all the relevant, most granular pieces of whatever project you’re building have already been written, and all you have to do is search Google for it.
 Here’s an excerpt:

 If you need to implement something in code and it’s not cutting edge technology, Google it first.
 If someone else hasn’t already done it yet, you’re either Googling it wrong or way off in what you’re trying to accomplish.

-The issue here is the idea that we’ll always be good with what we’ve got.
-If this mindset permeates us as developers (and some might say it already has), we’re just rearranging deck chairs on the Titanic.
-Everything is a remix.
+The issue here is the idea that we can’t improve upon what has already been done.
+If this mindset permeates us as designers and developers (and some might say it already has), we’re just rearranging deck chairs on the Titanic.
+Everything is a Remix.
 Nobody will create anything new, ever.

 Fortunately, there are some of us that reject this, that realize that the long term educational benefit, and net creativity this fosters within our community, outweighs the costs of doing it the hard way.
 These are the people that will change the game.
 These are the people which will create the tools of the future.